dougeby/IntuneDocs/intune/device-compliance-get-started.md

 You can also use this feature to monitor the compliance status on devices in your organization.

 > [!IMPORTANT]
 > Intune follows the device check-in schedule for all compliance evaluations on the device.
-[Learn more about the device check-in schedule](device-profile-troubleshoot.md#how-long-does-it-take-for-mobile-devices-to-get-a-policy-or-apps-after-they-have-been-assigned).
+[Policy and profile refresh cycles](device-profile-troubleshoot.md#how-long-does-it-take-for-devices-to-get-a-policy-profile-or-app-after-they-are-assigned) lists the estimated refresh times.

 <!---### Actions for noncompliance